Learn How You Can Fund Your Undergraduate College Experience

 Self-help aid, on the other hand, includes student and parent educational loans, which require repayment.
 Also included in the self-help aid category is Federal Work Study, which allows undergraduate students to earn a specified amount of money by working a University job.

 In addition, St. Mary’s University awards scholarships to qualified applicants at the time of admission.
 Our awarding system attempts to provide equitable awards for everyone.

-First, your financial need determines the amount federal and state gift aid you receive.
-These are the primary components of your aid package.
-Next, St. Mary’s University gift aid and self-help (loans and work) are added to fulfill as much of your demonstrated need as possible.
+Scholarships are free money that you don’t have to pay back.
 When awarding gift aid, St. Mary’s University considers your academic achievement whenever possible.
 The better your academic performance, the greater percentage of gift aid you will receive in relation to total package aid.
 The total amount of each package is determined by the financial need analysis.
 However, the proportions of gift aid and self-help within that total are determined by your prior academic work.

 Outside scholarships are also used to meet unmet need or to replace self-help.
 If your outside scholarship is greater than your unmet need and/or the amount of awarded self-help, the gift aid must be reduced in order to comply with federal and state regulations.
 If you receive notification of an outside scholarship, please let us know as soon as possible.
 This will allow us to make adjustments and notify you of those changes.